brimaz/sorcerers-ledger/README.md

 ### Usage

-1.  **Generate HTML Pages:**
+1.  **Generate Card Data:**

-    Run the `parse_cards.py` script to fetch card data from the TCGplayer API for Alpha, Beta, and Dust Reward Promos sets, and then generate two main HTML overview files:
+    Run the `parse_cards.py` script to fetch card data from the TCGplayer API for Sorcery: Contested Realm sets.
+This script will populate the `card_data.json` file located in the `card-data/` directory.

     ```bash
-    python parse_cards.py
+    python scripts/parse_cards.py
     ```

-    This will create the following HTML files in the project root:
-    *   `index.html` (Non-Foil Cards Overview - three columns for Alpha, Beta, Dust Reward Promos)
-    *   `foil_overview.html` (Foil Cards Overview - three columns for Alpha, Beta, Dust Reward Promos)

-    The HTML is generated from `template.html` using the Jinja2 templating engine.
-The `template.html` file also contains the necessary JavaScript to dynamically render the card lists in a three-column layout and handle the hover-over image display directly in the browser.

-2.  **View the Pages:**
+2.  **View the Page:**

-    Open either `index.html` or `foil_overview.html` in your web browser.
-You can navigate between the non-foil and foil overview pages using the links provided at the top of each page.
+    Open `index.html` in your web browser.
+This single page dynamically displays both non-foil and foil card overviews, with options to sort and filter.
+The CSS for styling is in `style.css`, and the interactive logic is in `scripts/script.js` and `scripts/hover.js`.